Getting patients what they need: Appeals & Letters of Medical Necessity

 If a patient is receiving a service – whether it is a medication, an inpatient stay, or skilled nursing at home or in a facility – which is then denied in whole or in part, if the denial is appealed within ten days the managed care plan must continue to cover the service until the dispute is resolved.

 (ii) In Fee-for-Service:

-Request a fair hearing from the Department of Public Welfare.
-An Administrative Law Judge will preside over the hearing, and DPW or the managed care plan will have to justify its denial of services.
+Request a fair hearing from the Department of Human Services.
+An Administrative Law Judge will preside over the hearing, and DHS or the managed care plan will have to justify its denial of services.
 Participation by a treating provider is crucial in demonstrating medical necessity, and both grievances and hearings can be rescheduled according to a provider’s availability.
 Practitioners can usually participate by telephone.

 What if a denied service is urgent for the patient?
 File an expedited grievance or request for fair hearing, which must be resolved within 72 hours.
 A practitioner has to be involved to file an expedited appeal.

 What is my role as a physician in this procedure?
 If you have prescribed something for your patient which you believe is indicated, and the insurance issues a denial, the best way to help your patient is to write an excellent letter of medical necessity and to participate in the fair hearing.
 The patient does not need a lawyer, but does need the physician’s help, including clear medical record notes documenting the need.